Tips for Webinar Attendees

 How can I communicate with the presenter or host during the webinar?

-Please direct any questions related to the content of the presentation to the presenter via the Q&A panel rather than the Chat panel.
+Please direct any questions related to the content of the presentation to the presenter via the Q&A panel.

 Webinar PDU Reporting Tips